murgurgulor/the-murgurgu-lore/src/site/notes/Metaverse/How to Play the Game.md

 ### Forceful
 You take a direct and straightforward approach to achieve your results.
 Your methods are generally unsophisticated and brutalist, and any collateral damage or side-effects from this approach are taken for granted.
 This Approach doesn't only apply to violence or shows of force, but also just taking the most simple and direct way to achieve your goal, regardless of the consequences.

-If you take a **Forceful** Approach, you mitigate the Risk of **Ineffectiveness**, but as a Consequence you might **Waste Resources** - things break, people take notice, you take longer than expected, etc.
+If you take a **Forceful** Approach, you mitigate the Risk of **Ineffectiveness** (in other words: your action has the desired impact), but as a Consequence you might cause **Overkill** - things break, you overtax yourself, people get annoyed.

 ### Clever
 The opposite of **Forceful**.
 You try to achieve your goal in a smart and genius way, making sure you achieve it without any additional issues, problems or collateral damage.
 This Approach applies to most forms of quick-thinking, detailed strategies, and anything where you account for all other factors and choose the optimal course of action.

-If you take a **Clever** Approach, you mitigate the Risk of **Wasting Resources**, but as a Consequence you might be **Ineffective**- you take too long, it's too complicated to execute, other elements start changing, etc.
+If you take a **Clever** Approach, you mitigate the Risk of **Overkill** (in other words: your action is precise and you mitigate any collateral effects), but as a Consequence you might be **Ineffective** - you don't get the exact desired impact or result.

 ### Sneaky
 You make sure you achieve your goal without anyone knowing it was you, or what your true intent is.
 This can be through misdirection, deceit, or simply nobody even knowing that you were there.
 This Approach applies to stealth, deception, and subterfuge, where the optimal outcome is no one realizing you even did anything.

-If you take a **Sneaky** Approach, you mitigate the Risk of **Revealing Things**, but as a Consequence you might cause **Confusion** - people get the wrong idea, coordination breaks down, etc.
+If you take a **Sneaky** Approach, you mitigate the Risk of **Revealing Things** (in other words: your actions remain hidden to others), but as a Consequence you might cause **Delay** - keeping your actions hidden is taking too much time.

 ### Bold
 The opposite of **Sneaky**.
 You achieve your goal with outward exuberance, charisma and performance.
 A Bold Approach leans on being seen and being flashy.
 You invoke the help or awe of others to aid you in your goals, or you make your presence undeniable.
 This Approach applies to diplomacy, charms, or simply grand displays of ability and performance.

-If you take a **Bold** Approach, you mitigate the Risk of **Confusion**, but as a Consequence you might **Reveal Things** - your true intentions or hidden agendas may be inconveniently revealed.
+If you take a **Bold** Approach, you mitigate the Risk of **Delay** (in other words: your actions are direct and you can expect a direct result), but as a Consequence you might **Reveal Things** - your true intentions or hidden agendas may be inconveniently revealed, or you may have announced your presence to an unwanted party.

 ---
 ## Aptitudes